TL;DR

 What is API testing?

 API testing verifies that APIs work correctly by sending HTTP requests and validating responses.
 It tests functionality, data validation, error handling, authentication, and performance.
 Unlike UI testing, API testing directly tests the business logic layer, making it faster and more reliable.
+A typical API test takes milliseconds vs seconds for a browser test.

 What tools are used for API testing?